 |$50,000+||Base + 2.25%||Base + 2.75%|

-For SBA Express and Export Express loans, lenders can charge 4.5 to 6.5 percent over the prime rate, depending on the amount borrowed.
+For SBA Express and Export Express loans, lenders can charge 4.5-6.5% over the prime rate, depending on the amount borrowed.

-You can expect a fee of up to 3-percent based on the amount of the guarantee that the SBA places on your loan.
+You can expect a fee of up to 3.75% based on the amount of the guaranty that the SBA places on your loan.

 SBA 504 Loan Overview

-Unlike 7(a) loans, the 504 loan program has more of a targeted purpose.
-You are only able to use funding in this program to purchase or refinance fixed assets such as real estate or equipment.
+The 504 loan program has a targeted purpose.
+You are only able to use funding in this program to purchase, improve or refinance fixed assets such as real estate or equipment.

 The structure of these loans is also very different than their 7(a) counterparts, essentially acting as two loans to fund one project.
-After a down payment of at least 10 percent, the SBA backs up to 40 percent of your project or $5 million, whichever comes first.
-They do this through Certified Development Companies, or CDCs, that are nonprofits that help businesses by working with lenders to facilitate small business loans.
+SBA 504 loans require a down payment of at least 10%, after which a Certified Development Company licensed by the SBA funds up to 40% of your project cost, up to $5 million.

-Lenders can cover up to 50 percent or more of the total loan.
+A third-party lender writing a 504 loan covers up to 50% or more of the total loan.
 It’s important to note that lenders operate outside of the SBA’s purview.
-This means the amount, rates and terms are up to the lender’s discretion.
-The maximum total of these loans is $20 million, making them a better fit for larger projects.
+This means the amount, rates and terms are up to the lender’s discretion, though interest rates are capped.

 The primary purpose of this initiative is to stimulate the economy, so there are strict job-creation goals you must meet to be able to obtain a 504 loan.
 With exceptions for some small manufacturers and those who will use the funding to achieve certain community development goals, you must create or retain 1 job for every $65,000 you borrow.